 Featuring a wide island and plenty of kitchen storage ideas, the kitchen faces onto an informal family living area with one of the owner's Turkish rugs overlaid on a neutral one.
 It is overlooked by the cocktail area of the sitting room.

-A double-height glass wall floods the lower ground floor with light, where the owner has used her collection of antiques to add hits of texture and colour.
+A double-height glass wall floods the lower ground floor with light, where the owner has used her collection of antiques to add hits of texture and color.